Installation

 Warning

 This method is not recommended!
-Please use container alternatives in Running XCP-D via Docker containers, and Running XCP-D via Singularity containers.
+Please use container alternatives in Docker, and Apptainer.

 XCP-D requires some External Dependencies.
 These tools must be installed and their binaries available in the system’s $PATH.